 - Boring but Practical: The vast majority of players flatly refuse to play the Medic, but the Medic is so fundamental to team strategy (and the ÜberCharge is so powerful) that if one team has two Medics and the other forgot, barring grotesque differences in individual player skill, the team without a Medic might as well not have bothered showing up.

-- But Not Too Evil: The Medic was around during WWII, is German, has a shady past, and like the rest of the team, is insane and generally considers his healing an unintended side effect to his real work.
+- But Not Too Evil: The Medic was around during WWII, is German, has a shady past, is insane like the rest of the team, and generally considers his healing an unintended side effect to his real work.
 But according to Word of God, HE IS NOT A NAZI.

 - Further supported by the extra Medic voice lines specifically added for the Halloween 2012 Scream Fortress event: Coming face to face with a mad magician, the Medic sounds more and more unhinged but at the same time terribly enthusiastic at the prospect of learning actual magic. *cue ominous music*